Size: 5.5 x 8.25

 The inclusion of this book in the Open Carolina collection is made possible by the generous funding of

-"As a boy, as a reporter, and now as an author, Jeremy Redmon has braved violence and its ugly aftermaths.
-On a search to render meaning from those inheritances, he has written the rawest and truest and most generous of stories."—John T. Edge, writer and host of TrueSouth, author of House of Smoke: A Southerner Goes Searching for Home
+"As a boy, a reporter, and now an author, Jeremy Redmon has braved violence and its ugly aftermath.
+On a search to render meaning from those inheritances, Redmon has written the rawest, truest, and most generous of stories."—John T. Edge, writer and host of TrueSouth, author of House of Smoke: A Southerner Goes Searching for Home

-"With clear, precise prose Jeremy Redmon takes us to war-torn Iraq, Little League lacrosse fields, marriage and fatherhood all in attempt to discover something of his father's journey from celebrated Vietnam-era US airman to suicide in a cheap hotel room.
+"With clear, precise prose Redmon takes us to war-torn Iraq, Little League lacrosse fields, marriage, and fatherhood all in an attempt to discover something of his father's journey from celebrated Vietnam era–US airman to suicide in a cheap hotel room.
 What he learns contains lessons for us all."—Lolis Eric Elie, co-producer and writer for Faubourg Treme: The Untold Story of Black New Orleans

 "I could speak at great length about the honesty and deep feeling of Jeremy Redmon's Tell the Kids I Love Them.
 But I would rather just tell you to open it and read, for all that makes it such a beautiful book—its love, pain, grief, and hope—is baked into every sentence, from first to last."—Tom Junod, author of In The Days of My Youth I Was Told What It Means to Be a Man